MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Admin settings

-Under the **System defaults** section, as an admin, you can customize system defaults and privacy settings.
+Under the **System defaults** section,  admins can customize system defaults and privacy settings.

 ![System defaults](../images/wpa/use/settings-admin-setting_a.png)